john-org/2-react-Intro/readme.md

 import React from 'react';
 ```

-`import` and `export` are part of the ES6 Module system that allows us to break down code into smaller peices.
-Unfortunately, these are fully supported in browsers so, once again, BabelJS is required and working under the hood so to speak.
+`import` and `export` are part of the ES6 Module system that allows us to break down code into smaller pieces.
+Unfortunately, this is not supported in browsers so BabelJS is required and is working under the hood in our project.

 The main body of the component is a function that returns JSX (_not_ HTML).